US coronavirus cases hit record daily high and experts warn daily death rates will triple by mid-January | NewsChannel 3-12

 Mitchell says the state’s rate of case growth is averaging about 5% a day, which would result in catastrophic numbers if there’s no effort to change the trend.
 “By December, we would have so many cases that we would be in MASH tents,” Mitchell said during a state health briefing.

-The state of Illinois also reported a daily high of new Covid-19 cases for the second time in a week with 6,363 new cases Thursday.
+Illinois also reported a daily high of new cases for the second time in a week with 6,363 new cases Thursday.

-Nine of the state’s 11 regions will now be under resurgence mitigation measures due to the high average positivity rates of Covid-19 cases.
+Nine of the state’s 11 regions will now be under resurgence mitigation measures due to the high average positivity rates.

 Minnesota, North Dakota and Ohio also reported their highest daily Covid-19 totals Thursday, with 2,872, 1,222 and 3,590 new positive cases respectively.